domfarolino/algorithms/src/datastructures/BST/README.md

 Removing `5` from the above tree is a bit less obvious, mainly because its successor is not completely straightforward.
 It is tempting to think that we must pick either the `2` or `7` to replace the `5`, but that requires us to rearrange a lot of the tree afterwards.
 Instead we can pick a successor that requires practically no extra work, and that successor will be the closest value to the node we're removing.
-The two closest values to `5` in the tree will be the largest node in its left subtree (`4`), and the smallest node in its right subtree (`6`).
+The two closest values to `5` in the tree will be the maximum node in its left subtree (`4`), and the minimum node in its right subtree (`6`).
 Note that no matter which we choose as a successor, no rearranging will be required.
-This is because the smallest node in `5`'s right subtree (`6`) is still larger than all nodes in `5`'s left subtree, meaning `5`'s left subtree can also be the left subtree of `6`; and since `6` is the smallest node in `5`'s right subtree, all nodes in this subtree can equally comprise the right subtree of `6` once it replaces `5`.
-So the question at this point which do we choose, the `4` or the `6` as the successor?
+This is because the smallest node in `5`'s right subtree (`6`) is still larger than all nodes in `5`'s left subtree, meaning `5`'s left subtree can also be the left subtree of `6`; and since `6` is the smallest node in `5`'s right subtree, all nodes in this subtree can equally comprise the right subtree of `6` upon succession.
+So the question at this point is which do we choose, the `4` or the `6` as the successor?
 You might think it doesn't matter but it actually does!
-Consider the following tree:
+Consider the following
+tree:

 ```
       5